 Here is how to find (and keep) cheap car insurance in Texas

 Finding affordable rates for car insurance is a priority for many drivers.
-If you are looking for the cheapest car insurance in Texas, you might want to:
+There are many things you can do to find and keep the most affordable rates for your circumstances.
+If you are looking for the cheapest car insurance in Texas, some tips include:

 Frequently asked questions

 - $300,000 bodily injury liability per accident

 - $100,000 uninsured motorist bodily injury per person